0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 ### Late January to March 2025

-The texts restarted after I pulled back from Gavin.
+The stalker texts restarted after I pulled back from Gavin.
 This time they went to my backup AND my main number.
 I'd given "River" my backup phone number, thinking that I shouldn't give out my real number to a stranger I met on the internet.
 But somehow, he had my real number too. (*How did he get that?*)

 This new tranche of messages was the worst by far.
 One of the first messages told me to go look at my car, saying there was a "gift" for me, which made me afraid there might be something dangerous waiting.
 I went down to my parking garage and checked *from a distance*, approaching a different car and pretending to look at THAT one, only briefly glancing at my Kia from across the floor.